 A scheme may provide that if a person to whom the scheme applies and against whom a proceeding relating to occupational liability is brought is able to satisfy the court concerned —

-(a) that that person has business assets the net current market value of which is not less than the amount of the monetary ceiling specified in the scheme in relation to the class of person and the kind of work to which the cause of action relates at the time at which the act or omission giving rise to the cause of action occurred; or
+(a) that that person has business assets the net current market value of which is not less than the amount of the monetary ceiling specified in the scheme in relation to the class of person and the kind of work to which the cause of action relates; or

 (b) that —

-(i) that person has business assets and the benefit of an insurance policy insuring that person against that occupational liability; and
+(i) that person has business assets and the benefit of an insurance policy insuring that person against the occupational liability to which the cause of action relates; and

-(ii) the net current market value of the business assets and the amount payable under the insurance policy in respect of the occupational liability relating to the cause of action (including any amount payable by the person by way of excess under or in relation to the policy), if combined, would total an amount that is not less than the amount of the monetary ceiling specified in the scheme in relation to the class of person and the kind of work to which the cause of action relates at the time at which the act or omission giving rise to the cause of action occurred,
+(ii) the net current market value of the business assets and the amount payable under the policy in respect of that occupational liability, if combined, would total an amount that is not less than the amount of the monetary ceiling specified in the scheme in relation to the class of person and the kind of work to which the cause of action relates,

 that person is not liable in damages in relation to that cause of action above the amount of the monetary ceiling so specified.

 [Section 35 amended by No. 25 of 2004 s.
-14.]
+14; No. 3 of 2010 s.
+6.]

 36. Limitation of liability by multiple of charges